neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 ### **Sparse Transfer Learning Overview**

-Sparse Transfer Learning is very similiar to the typical transfer learing process used to train NLP models, where we fine-tune a pretrained checkpoint onto a smaller downstream dataset.
+Sparse Transfer Learning is very similiar to the typical transfer learning process used to train NLP models, where we fine-tune a pretrained checkpoint onto a smaller downstream dataset.
 With Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified checkpoint and maintain sparsity while the training process occurs.

 ### Pre-Sparsified BERT